Social Enterprise – it’s moving forward!

 There are an estimated 1400 Social Enterprises operating in communities all over Ireland.
 These include services such meal on wheels, youth café, care organisations, creches, credit unions, leisure centres, community centres and a whole array of other businesses.
 They offer essential services and tackle problems in society such as food poverty, housing or environmental issues.

 In 2014 Forbes said “Ireland has a buoyant social enterprise sector, benefiting from a marked increase in the calibre of social entrepreneurs, and growing numbers of them.

 Forbes also suggested social enterprises are contributing significantly to Ireland’s economic recovery, especially in job creation” It seems once Ireland formalizes the sector and introduce a national policy there will be an opportunity to grow jobs in the sector and deliver further services in rural and urban communities.

 The European Economic and Social Committee (EESC) has been actively involved in the European social enterprise and social economy agenda for more than 10 years and supports social enterprise growth and development as a key element of the European social model.

 How is the Irish Social Enterprise Sector Viewed!

 In 2016, the tops 10 countries in the world for social enterprise were recorded as the United States, Canada, United Kingdom, Singapore, Israel, Chile, South Korea, Hong Kong, Malaysia and France.
 Ireland currently ranks in second last place in the list according to research by the Thompson Reuters Foundation (2016)

-The criteria used to determine if there is a favorable environment for social enterprise include
+The criteria used to determine if there is a favourable environment for social enterprise include:

-- Conditions are favorable for social entrepreneurs to start and grow their businesses
+- Conditions are favourable for social entrepreneurs to start and grow their businesses

 - Government policy supports social entrepreneurs